Structured-Emersion-Theory/Structured-Emersion-Theory/docs/core/Glossary.md

 ---

-**Activation**
+**Node Activation**
-The state change of a node from potential to active due to structural contact.
-All emergence, ripple, or mass begins with activation.
+The state change of a node from latent potential to active state, triggered when local activation conditions are met.
+These may include ripple interference, field overlap, or coherence saturation reaching a structural threshold.

+Activation typically propagates from node to node, but it may also occur spontaneously in response to fluctuations in local structure.
+All emergence, ripple, and mass begin with activation.
 Related: Equation – Aᵢ(t) = μ · φ(x, t) · e^(–γt)

+---

+**Activation Pressure**
+The total structural activation force exerted on a node by the surrounding lattice.
+It represents the intensity of coherent ripple energy acting to stabilize or destabilize local flicker.
+Related: Equation – E = Fₚ – Fᵣ, Law 6 – Flicker Coherence, Law 9 – Mass as Containment Field

 ---